topheroni/vrchiver/README.md

 ## Usage

-`cd` to the directory of the cloned repo, and run the following command:
+`cd` to the directory of the cloned repo, and run the following commands.
+Ideally, install the dependencies in a virtual environment.

 ```
+pip install -r requirements.txt
 python app.py -s source_dir [-d destination_dir]
 ```